Marusko/Race-Timer/README.md

 ---
 # Dependencies
-App requires .NET7 to be installed.
+App requires [.NET7](https://dotnet.microsoft.com/en-us/download) to be installed.
 Most probably you already have it.
-You can install it when installing the RR_Timer
+If not, it will be downloaded and installed when installing the RR_Timer

 # Installation
   1. Download [zip file](https://github.com/Marusko/RaceResult_UI_Timer/releases) and extract